SSRIs may improve motor function, disability, QoL after stroke

 An analysis of 14 studies highlighted the benefit of SSRIs on disability (SMD, 0.49), specifically paroxetine (SMD, 1.05), fluoxetine (SMD, 0.41), and citalopram (SMD, 0.51).
 Individual studies also pointed to a potential benefit on disability conferred by the serotonin-norepinephrine reuptake inhibitor duloxetine and the monoamine oxidase inhibitor selegiline (SMD, 1.22 and 0.74, respectively).

-The impact of SSRIs on disability was restricted to longer treatment duration (≥4 weeks; SMD, 0.42–0.66) compared with short-term treatment (2 weeks, SMD, 0.03), and among Chinese participants (SMD, 0.56) and not Caucasian ones (SMD, 0.29).
+The impact of SSRIs on disability was restricted to longer treatment duration (≥4 weeks; SMD, 0.42–0.66) compared with short-term treatment (2 weeks, SMD, 0.03), and among Chinese participants (SMD, 0.56) but not Caucasians (SMD, 0.29).
 The disability benefit was also restricted to the use of antidepressants with low anticholinergic activity.

 “It is … likely that the benefit of SSRIs on improving stroke disability may not depend on the inhibition of serotonin reuptake that occurs soon after drug administration, but rather on the downstream cascades, where time is required for the modification of serotonergic receptors and increased production of neuroprotective proteins … in response to the initial increase in synaptic serotonin,” said Yau and co-authors.